simplefoc/simplefoc.github.io/docs/simplefoc_library/index.md

 ## Installation
-There are two ways to install this Arduino library, depending on your plans with the code and your particular application.
+There are multiple ways of installing this Arduino library, depending on your plans with the code and your particular application.
-- [Full library installation](library_download) - for plug & play functionality with many examples
-- [Minimal project builder](minimal_download) - Arduino sketch with integrated complete library
-    - Easier experimentation and interaction with the library code directly
+Check our [installation guide](installation) for more information.

 <img src="extras/Images/alm.gif" class="width50">